-You can enter the Active Cameo mode by selecting Edit Group from the Live Monitoring - Camera menu or pressing and holding the \[\rightarrow I \] (Play/Pause) button for three seconds or longer in any multi-view format.
+You can enter the Active Cameo mode by selecting Edit Group from the Live Monitoring - Camera menu or pressing and holding the MENU button for three seconds or longer in any multi-view format.
 The yellow outline surrounding the video indicates the active cameo, and pressing the arrow buttons moves the active cameo.
-Selecting Exit Group Edit in the cameo menu displayed when pressing the July button also exits the Active Cameo mode.
+Pressing the I/II (Play/Pause) button exits the Active Cameo mode.
+Selecting Exit Group Edit in the cameo menu displayed when pressing the MENU button also exits the Active Cameo mode.
 The active cameo mode will remains in effect for 15 seconds if there is no further operation.